jpgsantos/Subcellular_workflow/Docs/Files.rst

 :ref:`Model\\model_folder_name\\Settings\\<stg>`
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-A place for the user to define all the relevant properties of model simulation that are not stored in SBTAB.
+A place for the user to define all the relevant properties of model simulation that are not stored in SBtab.
-This are usually things that need to change during optimizations or model development.
+These are usually things that need to change during optimizations or model development.